This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 How Therapy Works

-What the research is actually studying is a structured form of care, not an unsupervised experience.
+Research studies a structured form of care, not an unsupervised experience.

 Key takeaways

-- Not everyone is a good candidate.
+• Not everyone is a good candidate.
 Screening exists for a reason.

-It is not just taking a substance
+It's not just taking a substance

 The 4 phases